 This position is remote due to Covid-19, but you will be based at WRI’s office in Washington, DC once restrictions have lifted.

-You will contribute on all aspects of a wide range of CSS research projects.
+You will contribute on all aspects of large-scale remote sensing projects.
 This includes development, original research and writing – and managing involvement in a number of different projects at once

 - Propose and execute data and analytic products that enable independent monitoring of restoration

 - Conduct remote sensing research to develop robust approaches to measuring restoration implementation with artificial intelligence, drone imagery, and satellite imagery

 - Collaborate on data collection, processing, validation, quality control, exploratory analysis, and production research

 - Write, test, and document high quality code using various languages and libraries such as TensorFlow, Rasterio, GDAL, and numpy